psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 At last the way was free for Sir Cleges; and with his precious basket, he made his way through the throng of the courtiers to the place where the king was seated on a dais.

-"Receive, O King," said he, falling on his knees before King Uther, "this Christmas ofTering from one of thy most humble subjects."
+"Receive, O King," said he, falling on his knees before King Uther, "this Christmas offering from one of thy most humble subjects."

 And when King Uther looked into the basket and saw that it was filled with luscious red cherries, he too, like the Lady Clarys, could hardly believe his eyes.